wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 What are the available payment methods on Wazuh Cloud?
 --------------------------------------------------------------

-Credit or debit card payment is supported.
+Credit or debit card payments are supported.
 To learn more about Wazuh supported cards, see the certified payment processor list of card brands in the `Stripe documentation <https://stripe.com/docs/payments/cards/supported-card-brands>`_.

 Can I get a refund?